 Under ‘Device id’ comes the MAC address of the linked mode, while ‘Para1’ refers to the desired log channel in that module:

 LeON, THEo , PLUG only have one log channel so enter number ‘1’ here.
-As unit ‘UNIT’ choose ‘IAQ’ for THEo, ‘kWH’ for WiFi PLUG
+As unit ‘UNIT’ you choose ‘IAQ’ for THEo, ‘kWH’ for WiFi PLUG

-LoWi3 , ReMI have up to 16 log channels, MEMo3 has up to 63 log channels so if you want to read data (subscribe) here you enter the desired log channel number along with the correct ‘UNIT’.
+LoWi3 , ELAN, ReMI have up to 16 log channels, MEMo3 has up to 63 log channels so if you want to read in data (subscribe) here you enter the desired log channel number along with the correct ‘UNIT’.

 At ‘name’ you choose a name that is recognizable to you.
 No name means no log channel.